 Nothing gets done unless a person decides to take action now and do it.
 But, simply taking action now is not enough.
 There needs to be more if you want to be successful.
 You must make smart goals and smart plans and then take action.
 Smart goals and smart plans, despite the name, are actually quite simple to describe.
-Once you have made the decision to take action now to get something done, ou need to make the plan smart.
+Once you have made the decision to take action now to get something done, you need to make the plan smart.
 A goal or plan is smart if it is:

 It is tempting to get moving and to let the inertia of having started to do something push one forward.
 However, if you move forward to accomplish a smart plan, the action will be more productive and it is more likely that the goal will be reached and the plan accomplished.
 The old expression is, if you fail to plan, you plan to fail.
 That statement is not completely accurate.
 It is not enough to plan, you must make sure the plan you create is a smart plan.
-A smart plan will take into account many factors including the relevant variables, supplies needed, the talent and abilities of the parties and the time available for plan completion.
+A smart plan will take into account many factors including the relevant variables, supplies needed, the talent and abilities of the parties, and the time available for plan completion.

 The first thing you must do when you set out to do something, is to be specific about what it is you want to do.
 Even if you are only discussing your plans with yourself, it is important to be specific.
 The more specific you are when describing what is to be done the more likely you are to accomplish that thing.
-When you are not specific, you subtly give yourself permission to get off task and to do something closely related, but on the tangent.
+When you are not specific, you subtly give yourself permission to get off task and to do something closely related, but on a tangent.
 Clearly identify what you are trying to accomplish.
 Otherwise, it is harder for you to actually stay on target as you work to take action now and get that thing done.
 For example, do not simply say, “I want to get my work done.”
-Instead say, “I want to write proposals for Clients A, B and C, select a new template for my email sales campaign and proofread the proposed employee manual.
+Instead say, “I want to write proposals for Clients A, B, and C, select a new template for my email sales campaign, and proofread the proposed employee manual.

 One of the best things you can do if you want to accomplish things is to establish ways to measure your progress.
-Divide large projects into smaller portions or time periods so that you can measure your progress, the viability of your plan and the likelihood that things will be completed as you desire.
+Divide large projects into smaller portions or time periods so that you can measure your progress, the viability of your plan, and the likelihood that things will be completed as you desire.
 When your plans are measurable, there is a way for you to determine the success or failure of your efforts.
 By establishing measuring points along the way from start to completion, it is easier to determine if you are on schedule or if changes and adjustments need to be made.